Varatnar/mangadex-hover-info/README.md

        $ yarn
     ```

-1. Retrieve the tags id and names
+1. Retrieve the tags id and names from a snapshot of the search page (needs login).
+[Link to page](https://mangadex.org/search).

     ```bash
-       $ yarn tags
+       $ yarn tags {pathToFile}
     ```

 1. Build the project by calling `yarn build`